bharatsonwane/team-orbit/backend/src/controllers/README.md

 # Controllers Directory

-This directory contains all HTTP request handlers for the Lokvani backend API.
+This directory contains all HTTP request handlers for the TeamOrbit backend API.

 ## 📁 Structure